wdk-docs/jsdoc-docs/source/about/block-inline-tags.rst

        // ...
    };

-{% endexample %}

 You can use inline tags within a description, as shown above, or within a block tag, as shown below:

-{% example “Inline tag used within a block tag” %}

 .. code-block:: js
+   :caption: Inline tag used within a block tag

    /**
     * Set the shoe's color.